Skip to main content

 • Download the .txt file as a backup

-• Never commit API keys to version control (Git, SVN, etc.)
+• Never commit API keys to version control

 • Never share your API key publicly or in client-side code

-API Key Format
+API Key Formats

-AutoSend API keys follow this format:
+AutoSend API keys follow these formats depending on the type:

-• secret_string - Cryptographically secure alphanumeric characters
+• secret_string: Cryptographically secure alphanumeric characters

 Making Authenticated Requests

-Authorization: Bearer YOUR_API_KEY
+Authorization: Bearer AS_your_project_api_key

 curl -X POST https://api.autosend.com/v1/mails/send \

--H "Authorization: Bearer as_demo_your_api_key_here" \
+-H "Authorization: Bearer AS_your_project_api_key" \

 -H "Content-Type: application/json" \